oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 Now let's use helm to install the elastic search engine into the logging namespace

-  2. First add the bitnami helm chart repository.
+  2. First add the Elastic helm chart repository.

-  - `helm repo add bitnami https://charts.bitnami.com/bitnami`
+  - `helm repo add elastic https://helm.elastic.co`

   ```
-"bitnami" has been added to your repositories
+"elastic" has been added to your repositories
 ```

-Note that depending on what modules you have already done you may get a message that `"bitnami" already exists with the same configuration, skipping` This is fine.

   3. Update the repository cache